 “Scenario analysis helps to identify exposures and weaknesses within the organisation, supporting risk mitigation and wider risk management.
-In that sense it puts insurance purchase at the centre of good management and demonstrates how it can be strategically important to the whole organisation,” says the report’s author, research and development manager Georgina Oakes.
+In that sense it puts insurance purchase at the centre of good management and demonstrates how it can be strategically important to the whole organisation,” says the report’s author, research and development manager Georgina Wainwright.

 The content was prepared through a series of surveys, roundtables and interviews with Airmic members and specialist organisations.